Draining of the Mesopotamian Marshes: Political response

-Since water flowed unfiltered into the Gulf through the newly dug canal system, The Kuwait Regional Convention for Co-operation on the Protection of the Marine Environment from Pollution could be used to compensate Iraq's neighbours for the increase in marine pollution, but it does not protect the Ma'adan for the loss of their marshlands.
+Since water flowed unfiltered into the Gulf through the newly dug canal system, the Kuwait Regional Convention for Co-operation on the Protection of the Marine Environment from Pollution could be used to compensate Iraq's neighbours for the increase in marine pollution, but it does not protect the Ahwaris for the loss of their marshlands.

 Reflooding

 Following the 2003 U.S. invasion of Iraq, many embankments and drainage works were dismantled under the newly formed administration, and the marshes began to refill.
 Some of this dismantling was done by local Marsh Arabs acting on their own.
 The Central Marshes showed little recovery through 2003, but by early 2004 a patchwork of lakes had appeared in northern areas.
 There was flooding in southern areas which had previously been dry since the early 1990s.

 There has been some corresponding recolonization by the natural marsh vegetation since that time, and return of some species of fish and birds.
 However, recovery of the Central Marshes has been much slower compared to the Huwaizah and Hammar Marshes; the most severely damaged sections of the wetlands did not show any signs of regeneration by 2006.
 By 2008, 75% of the marshes had been restored, including most of the Central Marshes.
 However, the wetlands have since shrunk to 58% of their pre-drainage area and are projected to drop below 50% as a result of Turkish and Iranian damming of the Tigris and Euphrates, which the UN reports has reduced the combined volume of the rivers by 60%.
 Further, the water quality and salinity is much worse than in the pre-drained marshes: water salinity has soared to 15,000 parts per million (ppm) in some areas, up from 300 to 500 ppm in the 1980s.
 This increased salinity has hindered the reintroduction of native plant and fish species and has had major detrimental effects on buffalo herding and fishing in the marshes, the chief economic activities of the Marsh Arabs.
 2010 research in the Central Marshes attributed the increased salinity and decreased water quality to the limitation of the water source to only the Euphrates, a smaller seasonal fluctuation in water inflow and outflow, and inputs of contaminated water from farms and villages.